 Part of the \name{} framework is a suite of simulated mobile manipulation tasks based on RoboCasa~\cite{robocasa2024} that will allow us to study the policy mobilization problem and benchmark different methods.
 Our task suite includes five challenging tasks illustrated in Figure~\ref{fig:sim_tasks}.
 For each task, we train a standard image-based imitation learning policy~\cite{shafiullah2022behavior} from 300 demonstrations.
 These demos are generated using MimicGen~\cite{mandlekar2023mimicgen} with procedurally generated textures in 5 training room layouts.
 In each task, we use a Franka Panda robot mounted on an Omron mobile base initialized from the same base pose.
 Each task comes with a language description and a horizon of 500 steps.
 The goal of the benchmark is to deploy these policies into 5 held-out scenes with unseen room layouts and textures.
 Note that since these tasks come originally from RoboCasa, the tasks and policies are not designed for the problem of policy mobilization.
 Therefore, this benchmark can serve as an unbiased challenge task suite for testing methods for policy mobilization.

-\textbf{Quantifying mobilization feasibility of benchmark tasks.} We plot the spatial mobilization feasibility metrics of the policies in the five simulated kitchen tasks in Fig. \ref{fig:metrics}.
+\textbf{Quantifying mobilization feasibility of benchmark tasks.} We plot the spatial mobilization feasibility metrics of the policies in the five simulated kitchen tasks in Figure \ref{fig:metrics}.
 We observe that the most challenging task to mobilize based on our metric is the \textit{Turn on Stove} task ($\phi=0.031$).
 This reflects the difficulty to precisely turn a small knob which has limited contact area.
 Figure~\ref{fig:vis_metric} shows the visual mobilization feasibility metric evaluated in the five environments.
 Results show that visual mobilization feasibilities do not necessarily match spatial mobilization feasibilities.
-More specifically, the \textit{Close Drawer} task, which appears to be easy to mobilize spatially, turns out to be the most difficult in terms of visual mobilization feasibility metric.
+More specifically, the \textit{Close Drawer} task, which appears to be easy to mobilize spatially, turns out to be the most difficult in terms of the visual mobilization feasibility metric.
 This is expected because even in spatially tolerant tasks, using proper visual features to find optimal policy initialization poses can be difficult.
-We show in experiments how the mobilization metrics are correlated with method performance in more detail.
+In experiments, we show how the mobilization metrics are correlated with the method performance.